Practical knowledge2025-07-01T12:04:29+02:00

 The result of the test must be communicated immediately after the test is completed.

-Who needs to teach?
+Who can teach?

 The driving instructor must follow the syllabus for the chosen category in their driving instruction.
-The syllabus defines the knowledge, skills and behaviour that the applicant must possess in order to obtain a driving licence
+The syllabus defines the knowledge, skills and behaviors that the applicant must possess in order to obtain a driving licence

-The purpose of the driver training programme is:
+The purpose of the driver training is:

-that are important in this regard.
+that are important in this context.

 counteract common human limitations.